alemart/surgescript/docs/tutorials/variables.md

 Dictionaries have many interesting properties and operations that you can see in the [Language Reference](/reference/dictionary).

-> **Cautionary note**
->
+!!! warning "Caution!"

-> Whenever you define an array or a dictionary, you spawn a new object.
-One is advised to **NOT** define arrays or dictionaries within states, because the code within states run continuously.
-Therefore, new objects will be created at every frame, not just once.
+    Whenever you define an array or a dictionary, you spawn a new object.
+You are advised to **NOT** define arrays or dictionaries within states, because the code within the states run continuously.
+New objects will be created at every frame, not just once.

 ```cs
 object "Application"